 Hark House does not discriminate on the basis of race, creed, color, ethnicity, national origin, religion, sex, sexual orientation, gender identity and expression, age, height, or weight.
 Our practice is strictly non-sexual.

-The human body is a fascinating system, as are databases, global supply chains, and even the interpersonal relationships among kids.
-While my interest in bodywork began as a kid in the eighties and nineties, my formal training started in 2011 when I completed a 200-hour Yoga Teacher Training with Leigh Evans and Summer Quashie in New York City.
+My interest in bodywork began as a kid in the eighties and nineties, my formal training started in 2011 when I completed a 200-hour Yoga Teacher Training with Leigh Evans and Summer Quashie in New York City.

 My formal training in massage began with a comprehensive therapeutic massage program at the Downeast School of Massage in Waldoboro, Maine in 2016-2017.
 I have completed several advanced trainings including Myofascial Meridians with Anatomy Trains, jaw pain and TMJ study with Joe Rodin, including intra-oral treatments, and a course in Thai Massage with Krishna Peter Perry.
 In the fall of 2019, I had the honor of participating in my first cadaver lab workshop.
 I have also completed workshops in children’s yoga, Ayurveda, and advanced alignment and yoga sutra.
 I am always learning from practicing, from my clients and from my incredibly well-informed partner, Sean Hasey.